wjakob/nanobind/docs/api_cmake.rst

 .. cmake:command:: nanobind_disable_stack_protector

-   The stack protector affects the binary size of bindings negatively (+8% on Linux in benchmarks).
-Protecting from stack smashing in a Python VM seems in any case futile, so this function disables it for the specified target when performing a build with optimizations.
-Use it as follows:
+   Disables the stack-smashing protector for the specified target in optimized builds.
+The canary guards against stack buffer overflows, but nanobind's hot path has only fixed-size stack arrays indexed by the validated argument count, so it is pure overhead there (+8% binary size on Linux).
+Use it as
+   follows:

    .. code-block:: cmake